Best Paint to Use on Kitchen Cabinets: Which Is The Best?

 If you’re about to paint your kitchen cabinets, I’m going to save you from the two most common DIY regrets: sticky cabinets and chips that show up the second you reinstall the hardware.

 I’ve seen cabinet makeovers look incredible for two weeks, then start peeling around the handles like a bad sunburn.
-And it’s almost never because the person “painted wrong.”
+And it’s rarely because the person “painted wrong.”
 It’s usually because they picked the wrong type of paint for cabinets or skipped one prep step that matters more than any brand name.

 So here’s the honest answer up front:

-The best paint to use on kitchen cabinets is a high quality waterborne alkyd or urethane reinforced enamel.
+The best paint to use on kitchen cabinets is a high-quality waterborne alkyd or urethane reinforced enamel.

 Those two paint types dry harder than standard wall paint, resist sticking, and hold up to wiping, grease, and daily abuse.